Izan-Sola/Lily/PROJECT_OVERVIEW.md

   - **`IdleState.js`**: Idle state, triggered when no condition for any other state is met. `onTick()` Checks different conditions to transtion to any other state.
   - **`MiningState.js`**: Handles mining.
 The `NodeJS` side only knows when the bot is busy mining, and when it has finished, the Java mod handles everything else.
   - **`RecoveringState.js`**: When low HP, the bot will automatically run towards the closes player.
   - **`DuelingState.js`**: Activated using the duel command.
 This state handles dueling with ProjectKorra abilities.
-Handles moving and look direction, block sourcing, when to send the next duel prompt, handles the ability queue, etc... (s
+Handles moving and look direction, block sourcing, when to send the next duel prompt, handles the ability queue, etc...
+Periodically requests all the necessary data to the Java mod such as coordinates, abilities binded, HP...

 - **Helpers** (`helpers/`):

   - **`comboExecutor.js`**: Handles executing the array of abilities returned by the AI when prompted in the dueling state. `data/` Contains all the data of the server's current abilities and all the required manually-inputted information to properly executed them.
 Example: